HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

    record both the raw metrics and the derived health verdict alongside `backlog` and `resource_usage` snapshots when establishing CPU/memory baselines for the paper trading environment.
+4. For end-to-end paper drills, the simulation helper now persists `execution_stats` and `performance_health` in its JSON report, so the CLI baseline artifact automatically carries the latest throughput, backlog, and resource posture without extra scripting.

 The health helper doubles as an ops checklist: automate it in smoke tests so regressions surface before operators notice backlog on dashboards.